 #1: Calms Forte

 For sleeplessness, take 1 to 3 tablets with water ½ - 1 hour before sleeping.
 Do not drink or eat anything fifteen minutes before and after taking the tablets.
-Calms Forte temporarily relieves the symptoms of simple nervous tension and sleeplessness.
+Calms Forte's homeopathic ingredients promotes relaxation, helps manage normal stress, and promotes a good night's sleep.
 Hylands Calms Forte works without contraindications or side effects.
 No drug hangover, no sedatives, just nature's answer to a good night's sleep.

 When taking this ashwagandha, take two capsules in morning and two capsules at night, every day.
 Always take one before bed.
-Ashwagandha's effective for improving sleep, and decreasing and moderating stress.
+Ashwagandha's effective for promoting healthy sleep, and helping manage stress.
 It works in subtle ways by calming you down and taking the edge off.
 How does it do this?
 It’s a very complex mechanism, but in a nutshell, Ashwagandha contains chemicals that might help calm the brain (1).
 When taking this ashwagandha, you can decrease down to one capsule per day as a maintenance dose once the “edge” is gone.
 Ashwagandha needs time to build up and is typically taken long term.

 Side note: If you take thyroid medicine, ashwagandha is shown to increase T4 levels, so please talk to your health care provider before taking.
 Do not take if pregnant or breastfeeding.

 Magnesium deficiency is highly common and it causes improper sleep and difficulty falling asleep (2, 3).
 A magnesium supplement should not keep you awake.
-In fact, it will help calm you down.
-If you have pretty significant stress and anxiety and are unable to sleep well and deeply at night, take 1-2 capsules of Seeking Health Magnesium with breakfast and 1-2 capsules before bed.
-If you have some stress, reduce dosage to 1 capsule per day.
+In fact, it has a calming effect.
+If you want to maintain a normal sleep and wake cycle and normal stress levels, take 1-2 capsules of Seeking Health Magnesium with breakfast and 1-2 capsules before bed.
+If you only have some occasional stress, reduce dosage to 1 capsule per day.

 Magnesium Food Sources include seeds, legumes (beans, lentils, soybeans), nuts, and greens such as kale and swiss chard.